 What is your style of photography?

 Photography is subjective and I am a strong believer to let my couples determine the style of my photography.
-That being said, couples in the past have used terms like, natural, modern, timeless, unique for my style.
+That being said, couples in the past have used terms like, natural editing style, timeless photographs, great composition, and many more!
 In another world, I’ve no clue what my style is and I’ll let you be the judge on it!

 We’d like to book you, what do we need to do to make everything official?